Digital Quantum Simulation of Scalar Yukawa Coupling: DQS of Hamiltonian dynamics and encoding fermion/boson states on qubits

-Generally speaking, simulating the dynamics of a quantum many-body system on a classical computer is typically a highly nontrivial problem due to the large Hilbert-space size that necessitates the allotment of a large amount of memory.
-The task of designing a circuit that emulates these same dynamics on a quantum computer~\cite{NielsenChuangBook} -- a process often referred to as unitary synthesis -- is exponentially hard.
-This is intimately related to exponential growth of a generic Hilbert space with the system size; for instance, for interacting fermion systems it is known that generating such a circuit is an NP-hard problem.
-What further complicates the already challenging task of unitary synthesis is the fact that near-term quantum hardware is both very limited in size and inevitably noisy~\cite{PreskillNISQ:18}.
-Therefore, optimizing the quantum circuit that is supposed to mimic the dynamics of a relevant quantum system -- i.e. reducing its depth in order to obtain as shallow a circuit as possible -- is a task of paramount importance in the realm of DQS.
+Simulating the dynamics of a quantum many-body system on a classical computer is a nontrivial problem due to the large Hilbert-space size that necessitates the allotment of a large amount of memory.
+The task of designing a circuit that emulates these same dynamics on a quantum computer~\cite{NielsenChuangBook} is exponentially hard, which is intimately related to exponential growth of a generic Hilbert space with the system size; e.g., in the case of interacting fermion systems this is known to be an NP-hard problem~\cite{Abrams+Lloyd:98,ZhengSciRep:21}.
+What further complicates this task is the fact that near-term quantum hardware is both very limited in size and noisy~\cite{PreskillNISQ:18}.
+Thus, the optimization of the quantum circuit emulating the dynamics of a relevant system -- i.e. reducing its depth in order to obtain as shallow a circuit as possible -- is a task of paramount importance for DQS.